New York's 23rd State Assembly district

 New York's 23rd State Assembly district is one of the 150 districts in the New York State Assembly in the United States.
 It has been represented by Democrat Stacey Pheffer Amato since 2017.
+In 2025, she announced that she would not seek re-election in 2026.

 Geography

+2010s-present

 District 23 is located in Queens, comprising the neighborhoods of Broad Channel, Howard Beach, and parts of the Rockaways and Ozone Park.
+Aqueduct Racetrack is also located within the district.

+The district overlaps with New York's 5th and 7th congressional districts, the 10th, 15th and 19th districts of the New York State Senate, and the 28th, 31st and 32nd districts of the New York City Council.